 More students graduate each year with excessive student loan debt.

-April 12, 2011
+April 11, 2011

 Try to avoid overborrowing for your college education.
 Do not treat loan limits as targets.
 A good rule of thumb is that your total education debt for your entire college education should be less than your expected starting salary after you graduate.
 Ideally your student loan debt should be less than half your expected starting salary.
 Other signs of over-borrowing include borrowing more than $10,000 for each year in school or needing to borrow private student loans.

 If you borrow more than your expected starting salary, you’ll have to repay your loans with an alternate repayment plan like extended repayment or income-based repayment instead of standard 10-year repayment.
 These repayment plans reduce the monthly payments to more affordable levels by increasing the term of the loan, but this also significantly increases the cost of the loan.
 For example, switching a Federal Unsubsidized Stafford loan from a 10-year term to a 20-year term will cut the monthly payments by about a third, but it will also increase the total interest paid over the life of the loan by a factor of 2.2.
-That’s more than double the total interest.
-A longer repayment term will reduce the monthly payments, but do you really want to still be repaying your own student loans when your children enroll in college?

 If you borrow more than twice your expected starting salary, you will be at high risk of defaulting on your debt.
 You can’t get away from this debt, as the federal government has very strong powers to compel repayment.
 The federal government can garnish up to 15% of your wages and intercept your income tax refunds without a court order.
 They can even garnish Social Security benefits.
 A student loan default on your credit history will make it more difficult to get credit cards, auto loans, home mortgages.
 It can even affect your ability to get a job or rent an apartment.
 Student loans are almost impossible to discharge in bankruptcy.
 A successful discharge requires demonstrating undue hardship in an adversary proceeding, a very harsh standard.
-Of roughly 72,000 borrowers in bankruptcy in 2008, only 29 had all or part of their federal student loans discharged.
-That’s 0.04%.
-You are more likely to get cancer or die in a car crash than to have your student loans discharged in bankruptcy.

 So how do you minimize your student loan debt?